 Figure 5. a.
 Surface displacements of Stake 14 for the period 16th August- 16th September (last measurement of Stake 14) and the associated power law (in blue) and log-periodic fit (in gray). b.
 Residuals (in meters) to the power law fit (in blue) and to the logperiodic fit (in gray) for the same period.
-Values for the parameters are shown in Table 1.
+Log-periodic fit is also shown with dashed gray line.
+Values for the parameters are shown in Table 1. c.
+Residuals (in meters) to the logperiodic fit for the same period.